dannycarnage/SpeakjetNonsenseBabbler/README.md

-This sketch uses 4 potentiometers and a Speakjet IC to babble a constant stream of syllables.
+This Arduino sketch uses 4 potentiometers and a Speakjet IC to babble a constant stream of syllables.

 The Speakjet should be wired up as per the datasheet at https://www.sparkfun.com/datasheets/Components/General/speakjet-usermanual.pdf.
 I connected pin 12 to V+ through a 1k resistor.
 The 5V output from the Arduino is fine for power.
 Set up the output from pin 18 as shown in the datasheet, including 2-pole filter.
 It doesn't